-Generation owners seeking a capacity market must offer exemption for a delivery year must submit their deactivation request no later than the December 1 preceding the Base Residual Auction or 120 days before the start of an Incremental Auction for that delivery year.
-167 If no reliability issues are found during PJM's analysis of the retirement's impact on the transmission system, and the MMU finds no market power issues associated with the proposed deactivation, the unit may deactivate at any time thereafter.
-168

-Table 5-30 shows the timing of actual deactivation dates and the initially requested deactivation date, for all deactivation requests submitted from January 2018 through December 2024.
-Of the 199 deactivation requests submitted, 31 units (15.6 percent) deactivated an average of 157 days earlier than their initially requested date; 30 units (15.1 percent) deactivated an average of 103 days later than the originally requested deactivation date; and 79 units (39.7 percent) deactivated on their initially requested date.
+Generation owners seeking a capacity market must offer exemption for a delivery year must submit their deactivation request no later than the December 1 preceding the Base Residual Auction or 120 days before the start of an Incremental Auction for that delivery year.173 If no reliability issues are found during PJM's analysis of the retirement's impact on the transmission system, and the MMU finds no market power issues associated with the proposed deactivation, the unit may deactivate at any time thereafter.174 than their initially requested date; 30 units (15.1 percent) deactivated an average of 103 days later than the originally requested deactivation date; and 79 units (39.7 percent) deactivated on their initially requested date.
 Twenty four (12.1 percent) of the unit deactivations were cancelled an average of 256 days (approximately 37 weeks) before their scheduled deactivation date, and 35 (17.6 percent) of the unit deactivations have not yet reached their target retirement date.
 Table 5-31 shows this information broken out by fuel types.